 But it also means you’ve waited a long time for much-needed benefits.
 Although the current average wait time for an administrative hearing in Chicago is 14.9 months, it can sometimes take up to two years before a hearing is scheduled.

 After waiting this long, you’ll want to do everything possible to increase the chance that your application is approved.
-These tips can help you win your SSD hearing and get the benefits you deserve.
+These tips and video can help you win your SSD hearing and get the benefits you deserve.

 Take it seriously